aliyarohayasiregar/aliyarohayasiregar/README.md

 ## 👩‍💻 About Me

-I'm a Software Developer with experience building web applications and backend services using **Go**, **JavaScript**, and modern web technologies.
+I'm a **Software Developer** with experience building backend services and modern web applications using **Go**, **JavaScript**, and **Vue.js**.

-I enjoy developing scalable backend systems, integrating third-party APIs, and creating responsive web applications.
-I'm continuously learning and improving my skills to build reliable and maintainable software.
+I enjoy solving real-world problems by developing scalable backend systems, integrating third-party APIs, and creating clean, maintainable applications.
+I'm always learning new technologies and improving my software engineering skills.

 ---